“We know that Christ, raised from the dead, dies no more; death no longer has power over him” (Romans 6:9).

 Liturgical seasons and feasts

-In accordance with its liturgical spirituality, the Association observes the seasons and feasts of the Church calendar, drawing from all of them the insights they bring regarding the sanctity of human life.
-There are certain liturgical days which are particularly suited to the Association’s focus on the centrality of the gift of life, and its special commitment to the unborn.
+A pro-life spirituality pays special attention to the ways in which the seasons and feasts of the Church calendar shed light on and strengthen our commitment to the sanctity of human life.
+There are certain liturgical days which are particularly suited to our focus on the centrality of the gift of life, and its special commitment to the unborn.
 We assist others to study the meaning of these feasts and celebrate them in their local communities with a pro-life focus.

-The Annunciation (March 25) is observed with special joy as the feast on which God became an unborn child, thus sanctifying all life in the womb as he sanctified it at every stage.
+The Annunciation (March 25) is the feast on which God became an unborn child, thus sanctifying all life in the womb as he sanctified it at every stage.
 In the same manner, we celebrate Christmas with a deep awareness that it is the feast of the Incarnation, and therefore inherently proclaims the truth of the sanctity of all human life.

-The Immaculate Conception (December 8) likewise carries the clear message of God’s relationship with human life at its earliest stages, and the Association celebrates this feast with that truth in mind.
+The Immaculate Conception (December 8) likewise carries the clear message of God’s relationship with human life at its earliest stages.

 The Holy Family is celebrated shortly after Christmas.
-The family is the sanctuary of life, and the Association draws from this feast a renewed commitment to defend and promote strong families.
+The family is the sanctuary of life, and we draw from this feast a renewed commitment to defend and promote strong families.

 St. Joseph (March 19), the “Just Man,” who had the role of protecting the Holy Family, embodies the example for all fathers to follow.
 The lack of willingness of the father of an unborn child is frequently the cause of abortion.
 Honoring St. Joseph and teaching the faithful his example can inspire men to carry out their proper role in defending life.

-The Holy Innocents are honored every December 28, and the Association will mark this day with special memorials to the countless innocents slain by abortion.
+The Holy Innocents are honored every December 28, and many pro-life activists will mark this day with special memorials to the countless innocents slain by abortion.

 Our Lady of Guadalupe, whose image brought about an end to the practice of human sacrifice among the Aztecs, is the Patroness of the Unborn.
 On her feast day, December 12, we commend to her care all unborn children and those who defend them.